ASC95/MAGIC/README.md

   - `load_consumption`: whether the load is "constant" or "variable"
   - `load_timing`: whether the load is "intermittent", "periodic", or "continuous"
   - `name`: the name of the appliance
-  - `shapelet_end_W`: during model training, any watt value less than or equal to this value marks the end of a shapelet during shapelet detection
+  - `shapelet_end_W (int)`: during model training, any watt value less than or equal to this value marks the end of a shapelet during shapelet detection
+    - Put another way, this is the maximum value that a reading can have which will mark the end of the "on" event.
+For example, if shapelet_end_W is
+      1 W, then 128 W -> 5 W would not trigger an "off" event, but 5 W -> 1 W would trigger an "off" event and mark the end of a shapelet.
-  - `shapelet_length`: during model training, this is chosen length of all detected shapelets for the appliance
+  - `shapelet_length (int)`: during model training, this is chosen length of all detected shapelets for the appliance
     - A longer length increases kl_loss during training and tends to slightly reduce prior sample accuracy
     - A shorter length creates less interesting and descriptive shapelets
+    - The length must be no less than 3 because every shapelet must have a starting value (i.e. the value before the shapelet was detected), the actual shapelet value, and then the ending value (i.e. the value right after the shapelet ended)
-  - `shapelet_max_W`: during model training, any shapelet with a watt value greater than this is excluded from training the VAE model
+  - `shapelet_max_W (int)`: during model training, any shapelet with a watt value greater than this is excluded from training the VAE model
     - This is useful when an appliance has multiple states and we want the VAE model to accuractely represent one state of the appliance instead of mixing states together and creating an unrepresentative model that is a combined average of all of the possible appliance states
-  - `shapelet_prior_max_W`: during interpolation, any synthetic generated shapelet with an average watt value greater than this will be discarded
-    - Some appliance models have more variation in their output shapelets than desired, so we filter them
-  - `shapelet_prior_min_W`: during interpolation, any synthetic generated shapelet with an average watt value less than this will be discarded
-    - Some appliance models have more variation in their output shapelets than desired, so we filter them
   - `shapelet_sliding_window`: during model training, whether to use a sliding window to create more training data
     - Some appliance models are more accurate if they are trained on a sliding window view of the shapelets while others are less accurate
-  - `shapelet_start_W`: during model training, any watt value greater than or equal to this value marks the start of a shapelet during shapelet detection
+  - `shapelet_start_W (int)`: during model training, any watt value greater than or equal to this value marks the start of a shapelet during shapelet detection
+    - Put another way, this is the minimum value that a reading can have which will mark the start of an "on" event.
+For example, if shapelet_start_W is 100 W, then 0 W -> 99 W would not trigger an "on" event.
+While an "on" event is in-progress, all subsequent "on" events are ignored until an
+      "off" event is found (and the current "on" event is terminated).
+E.g. 0 W -> 100 W for a fridge creates an "on" event.
+Subsequent values > 100 W are ignored until the "on" event is terminated.
   - `timeVAE_epochs`: during model training, this is the maximum number of training epochs that timeVAE should use when training the model
     - More epochs tends to smooth the sythentic generated shapelets of the model
     - Too many epcochs can lead to over-training which results in a model that outputs synthetic generated shapelets with too little variability